 For Access to Care items AC07, AC08, AC16, AC17, and AC19, the other specify text responses were reviewed and coded as an existing or new value for the related categorical variable (for AC07, AC16, and AC17), or coded as an existing or new "yes/no" variable (for items AC08 and AC19).
+Note that, starting in 2005, additional categories and variables will be retained for low frequency responses to allow for pooling data.

 The following are the new codes or variables which were created from these other specify text responses.